LNAT (National Admissions Test for Law)

 1. Review the sample papers for the LNAT provided below.
 This will help you to feel familiar with the test paper and know what to expect.
 Make sure to have a look at the online simulation too.

-2. Sit at least one past paper in test conditions.
+2. Sit at least one past paper under test conditions.
 This is really important as it will help you get used to how much time to allocate to each question.

 3. Have a look at the LNAT website, which contains lots of useful information on how to prepare including hints and tips from former candidates and an LNAT preparation guide.